 PHIL2430.
 Chinese philosophy: ethics (6 credits) (This course is also offered to second and third year non-BA students for inter-Faculty broadening purposes.)
 An introduction to comparative moral philosophy, with readings drawn from the classical Chinese tradition as well as from modern, analytical sources.
 Figures likely to be taken up include Confucius, Mencius, Mo Tzu and Han Fei Tzu.
 Attention will be given to the historical development of Chinese moral thinking through these key representatives.
 Questions to be taken up include the question of whether traditional Chinese thought can have relevance to us in the modern world, and how our beliefs about our nature may shape our beliefs about what is moral or immoral.
-Assessment: 100% coursework (may include in-class test).
+Assessment: 100% coursework.

 PHIL2480.
 Confucianism and the modern world (6 credits) (This course is also offered to second and third year non-BA students for inter-Faculty broadening purposes.)
 This course introduces some of the central ideas of Confucianism, particularly as they have been developed by Neo-Confucian thinkers, and considers the contemporary meaning and relevance of these ideas for societies with a Confucian tradition.
 The thematic focus of the course is on whether and how (Neo-)Confucianism promotes or hinders economic, political and cultural modernization.
 We shall also discuss how (Neo-)Confucianism interacts with Western ideas, and (in the case of the PRC) Marxism in the process of social transformation.
-Assessment: 100% coursework (may include in-class test).
+Assessment: 100% coursework.

 Group IV: History of Philosophy PHIL2001.
 The beginnings of philosophy (6 credits) (This course is also offered to second and third year non-BA students for inter-Faculty broadening purposes.)
 The contents of this course will vary from year to year, but it is likely to include important early thinkers like Plato and Aristotle in the West, and/or Confucius and Lao Tze in China.
 Details will be announced in good time in the departmental booklet 'Choices in Philosophy'.
-Assessment: 100% coursework (may include in-class test).
+Assessment: 100% coursework.

 PHIL2002.
 Early modern philosophy (6 credits) (This course is also offered to second and third year non-BA students for inter-Faculty broadening purposes.)
 This course examines the works of early-modern philosophers writing on politics and science, stressing the interconnections between them.
 We will examine the claim by some of these philosophers that modern science and technology hold the key to what Francis Bacon called 'the relief of man's estate'.
 We will read Bacon, Descartes, Bossuet, Locke, La Mettrie, Diderot and Rousseau.
+Assessment: 100% coursework.
+There is no prerequisite for this course.

 PHIL2010.
 Plato (6 credits) (This course is also offered to second and third year non-BA students for inter-Faculty broadening purposes.)
-This course will address Plato's views on morality, the mind, knowledge and reality.
-Assessment: 100% coursework (may include in-class test).
+This course offers a general introduction to the central concerns of Plato's philosophy.
+It focuses on Plato's early and middle dialogues in which the enigmatic character of Socrates is central.
+It addresses Plato's teachings on the role of philosophy in the life of the individual, the relation between knowledge and virtue, and his contribution to questions about the nature of love and desire.
 PHIL2011.
 Aristotle (6 credits) (This course is also offered to second and third year non-BA students for inter-Faculty broadening purposes.)
 The ancient Greek philosopher Aristotle (384-322 BCE) researched virtually every aspect of human knowledge, producing works that influence philosophy and many other fields down to the present.
-This course looks at his political and social philosophy; we will read his Parts of Animals, Politics and Constitution of Athens, examining his concepts of nature, human nature, slavery, property, citizenship, democracy, education and the ideal city.- Assessment: 100% coursework (may include in-class test).
+This course looks at his political and social philosophy; we will read his Parts of Animals, Politics and Constitution of Athens, examining his concepts of nature, human nature, slavery, property, citizenship, democracy, education and the ideal city.
+Assessment: 100% coursework.